The ULTIMATE Hot Tub Set Up Guide for new owners

 Cleanwater Blue System

-Cleanwater Blue is an easy-to-use, healthy alternative mineral water purifier in liquid form.
-One bottle lasts 4 – 6 months.
+An easy-to-use, healthy alternative mineral water purifier in liquid form.
+One bottle can last 4 – 6 months.
 Cleanwater Blue is odorless and will not cause red eyes or skin irritation.
 This sanitizing system frees you from the chore of frequent maintenance, as it requires testing and dosage only twice a month.

-The Nature2 spa purifier fits inside your spa filter cartridge.
+The Nature2 spa purifier sits inside your spa filter cartridge.
 The unit sanitizes by releasing a small amount of minerals into the hot tub water during circulation and lasts for 4 months.
-If used with Oxy-Spa or Dichlor granular chlorine, Nature2 is an odorless system.
+If used with an oxidizer such as Oxy-Spa or Dichlor granular chlorine, Nature2 is an odorless system.

-If you are still unsure of which sanitizer you would like to use, visit our Hot Tub Sanitizer Comparison guide.
+There are other sanitizers to choose from than these listed.
+To learn more or if you are still unsure of which sanitizer to use, visit our Hot Tub Sanitizer Comparison guide.

 Get All Your Start-Up Essentials